 String of beads 133 cm long with a gold pectoral imitating the form of a bivalve shell (56 x 49 mm) and a cylinder counterpoise made of gold and garnet discs and cylinder beads.
 The string of beads are of various forms: gold cylinder beads, and carnelian and garnet spherical beads.
-There are 5 gold amulets irregularly spaced on the string and they consists of 2 cowrie shells (5 mm), 1 hand (9 mm), 1 lozenge (7 mm), 1 shen ring (6 mm) originally inlaid with stone, only 1 fragment of a blue stone remains.
+There are five gold amulets irregularly spaced on the string and they consists of two cowrie shells (5 mm), one hand (9 mm), one lozenge (7 mm), one shen ring (6 mm) originally inlaid with stone, only one fragment of a blue stone remains.
 From tomb 24 A’06 at Abydos excavated by Prof. John Garstang in 1906.